Long lunar night wait for China's malfunctioning Jade Rabbit moon rover

 The landing was a point of national pride and seen as a demonstration of the country’s ability to engage in sophisticated space operations.

-China has been increasingly ambitious in developing its space programs for military, commercial and scientific purposes.
+China has been increasingly ambitious in developing its space programmes for military, commercial and scientific purposes.
 But it is still playing catch-up to established space superpowers, the United States and Russia.

 The Jade Rabbit, and the Chang‘e 3 probe that delivered it, marked the first “soft landing” on the moon since 1976, before which both the United States and the Soviet Union accomplished the feat.